 Idelvion extends the half-life of recombinant factor IX by fusing it with recombinant albumin.
 It allows factor IX to remain in the blood for longer.

 The drug received marketing authorisation from the European Medicines Agency’s Committee for Medicinal Products for Human Use in February 2016.
 It is also approved in Canada, Japan and Australia.

 Thermo Fisher’s other strategic investments

-Thermo Fisher plans to increase its capacities for the development, manufacturing and commercialisation of drug products, biologics, cell and gene therapies.
-It is building a new 290,000ft2 viral vector manufacturing facility in Plainville, Massachusetts, US, with an estimated investment of $180m to double its viral vectors manufacturing capacity.
+Thermo Fisher plans to increase its capacities for the development, manufacturing and commercialisation of drug products, biologics, and cell and gene therapies.
+It also opened a new viral vector manufacturing facility in Plainville, Massachusetts, US, with an estimated investment of $180m to double its viral vectors manufacturing capacity in August 2022.

-Thermo Fisher has also invested in the expansion of its pharma services capabilities for the biotech clients working on antiviral therapies, and pharmaceutical developers working on novel coronavirus vaccines.
-It is offering its global pharma services network to support approximately 100 COVID-19 client projects.
+Thermo Fisher has also invested in the expansion of its pharmaceutical services capabilities for the biotechnology clients working on antiviral therapies, and pharmaceutical developers working on novel coronavirus vaccines.
+It is offering its global pharmaceutical services network to support approximately 100 Covid-19 client projects.